What leverage does Alpha Capital offer for forex, indices, metals, and crypto trading?

 More FAQs about Alpha Capital

-- How are payments processed at Alpha Capital, and what is the refund policy?
+- What payment methods does Alpha Capital accept, and what is its refund policy?

-- How are trader payouts structured at Alpha Capital, including payout frequency and payment methods?
+- How do payouts work at Alpha Capital, including minimum payout, payout frequency, processing time, and payout methods?

-- What is the top profit split rate at Alpha Capital for funded traders?
+- What is the maximum profit split offered by Alpha Capital?

-- What trading platforms can traders access at Alpha Capital, and which broker is used for order execution?
+- What trading platforms does Alpha Capital support, and which broker does it use?

-- What are the key execution-related trading conditions at Alpha Capital, including spreads, commissions, and slippage?
+- What are the trading conditions at Alpha Capital regarding spread quality, commissions, and slippage policy?

-- Are there specific consistency or percentage-based rules at Alpha Capital?
+- What risk management and consistency rules must traders follow at Alpha Capital?

-- What is the maximum account funding at Alpha Capital, and can traders benefit from a scaling plan?
+- What is the maximum funding offered by Alpha Capital, and is a scaling plan available for traders?

-- How do the program types at Alpha Capital break down?
+- What program types are available at Alpha Capital?

-- Are there any geographic restrictions at Alpha Capital?
+- Are there any restricted countries at Alpha Capital?

 Guides Where Alpha Capital Is Featured